djhunt-ibm/agentic-ai-client-bootcamp/usecases/autoclaim-insurance/assets/hands_on_lab_autoclaim_insurance.md

      ```
      <img width="1000" alt="image" src="./screenshots_hands_on_lab/claim-flow-3.png">

-     Enter the name provided to you by the lab instructor from the preloaded database.
+     **NOTE** your instructor will provide you with a name from the deployed database to use for all of your claims entries.
+Enter the name provided.
 Each participant needs to use a different name.

      <img width="1000" alt="image" src="./screenshots_hands_on_lab/claim-flow-4.png">

-     For location, enter `St Mary's Street, San Francisco, California`
+     For location, enter `St Mary's Street, San Francisco, California` or any other address.

      <img width="1000" alt="image" src="./screenshots_hands_on_lab/claim-flow-5.png">

-     For date, enter `23-05-2025`
+     For date, enter `23-05-2025` or any other date

      <img width="1000" alt="image" src="./screenshots_hands_on_lab/claim-flow-6.png">